usethesource/rascal-website/courses/RascalAmendmentProposals/RAP4/RAP4.md

 ## Abstract

 Rascal functions are special, different from functions, procedures or methods in other kinds of functional and procedural languages.
 Rascal functions are much like term rewriting rules instead.
-Yet we see Rascal as a functional/imperative programming language with a static type system.
+Yet we see Rascal as a functional/imperative programming language with a static type system and a dynamic type system.
 This small document clarifies what Rascal functions are, summarizing a (hopefully) coherent design story.

 We explore how their syntax, static and dynamic semantics works, with examples and counter-examples.
 The issue this document tries to clear up is the static and dynamic semantics of function calling, including types of functions, and their sub-typing relation, which influences pattern matching, which influences function dispatch.